Auto-Nom/Subterranean-Torment/README.md

 *TODO:*

-* Add classes and races to choose from
 * Add more equippable items
-* Add different spells and potions
+* Add more spells and potions
 * Add more monsters
 * Tweak the colours a bit
-* Add keyboard targeting
+* Add keyboard targeting, and auto-target nearest enemy
 * Add bosses and an artifact at the bottom to obtain in order to win
 * Add a lighting system (torches and lanterns etc.)
 * Maybe make more intelligent monster AI